A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: Odd Lattices and Further Generalizations

+A more difficult problem arises from the fact that we have used the image of $Mp_{2}(\mathbb{Z})$ in the (unique) infinite place of $\mathbb{Q}$, while the technicalities of the double cover were pushed to the (unique) even place of $\mathbb{Q}$.
+This has no immediate generalization, especially to the totally complex case, where the Weil representation factors through $SL_{2}$ in every complex place while we expect the global Weil representation of $Mp_{2}(\mathcal{O})$ not to factor through $SL_{2}(\mathcal{O})$ for lattices of odd rank.
+A possible solution to this problem lies in the next paragraph.
+We leave the more detailed analysis for future work.

-Another generalization of our results may be carried out as follows.
-For a $\mathbb{Z}$-lattice $M$, consider the ring $End(M)$, and consider the symplectic $\mathbb{Z}$-module $M \times M$ with the anti-symmetrization of the bilinear form.
-Now consider the group $Sp(M \times M)$, as the group of $2\times2$ matrices over $End(M)$ satisfying the symplectic condition.
-It contains $SL_{2}(\mathbb{Z})$ as the subgroup in which the coordinates lie in the image of $\mathbb{Z}$ in $End(M)$.
-We consider $Sp(M \times M)$ as a subgroup of $Sp(M_{\mathbb{Q}_{p}} \times M_{\mathbb{Q}_{p}})$, whose closure is $Sp(M_{p} \times M_{p})$ for every prime $p$.
-It should not be hard to show that the action of the $S^{1}$-cover of $Sp(M_{p} \times M_{p})$ preserves the finite-dimensional subspace of $\mathcal{S}(M_{\mathbb{Q}_{p}})$ defined above Lemma \ref{Zpext}, and that for primes $p$ satisfying the conditions of Lemma \ref{pfin} the thus obtained representation is trivial.
-Then it should be possible to combine the methods of Section \ref{Meta} and the ideas of \cite{[Ra]} in order to obtain the metaplectic double covers, and hopefully arguments as those of Section \ref{IntRing} will give the splitting of this double cover over local fields of odd residue characteristic. it is reasonable to conjecture that a similar tensor product argument yields a representation of a double cover of $Sp(M \times M)$, whose restriction to $Mp_{2}(\mathbb{Z})$ is our $\rho_{M}$.
-Applying then the methods of Sections \ref{Local} and \ref{Main} one may obtain the general formulae for this representation.
-For an $\mathcal{O}$-lattice $M$ with $\mathcal{O}$ the ring of integers in a number field which is larger than $\mathbb{Q}$, considering $\mathcal{O}$ as a subring of $End(M)$ (as a $\mathbb{Z}$-lattice) might yield the formulae for the Weil representation of $Mp_{2}(\mathcal{O})$ as a subgroup of the double cover of $Sp(M \times M)$.
+Another interesting question may be to extend our results for obtaining the explicit formulae for the action of larger subgroups of (covers of) the symplectic group $Sp(M \times M)$ preserving the anti-symmetrization of the bilinear form on $M \times M$ for an even $\mathbb{Z}$-lattice $M$.
+It is reasonable to expect that the compact subgroup $Sp(M_{p} \times M_{p})$ of $Sp_{\mathbb{Q}_{p}}(M_{\mathbb{Q}_{p}} \times M_{\mathbb{Q}_{p}})$ still preserves the finite-dimensional space of $\mathcal{S}(M_{\mathbb{Q}_{p}})$ from Section \ref{Decom} and that it acts trivially if the prime $p$ satisfies the conditions of Lemma \ref{pfin}.
+It should then be possible to combine the methods of Section \ref{Meta} and the ideas of \cite{[Ra]} in order to obtain the metaplectic double covers in our terminology, which hopefully splits again over $Sp(M_{p} \times M_{p})$ for odd $p$.
+We thus conjecture that a similar tensor product argument yields a representation of a double cover of $Sp(M \times M)$, whose restriction to $Mp_{2}(\mathbb{Z})$ is our $\rho_{M}$.
+Applying the methods of Sections \ref{Local} and \ref{Main} to this case, combined with the formulae of \cite{[Ra]}, one may obtain the general formulae for this representation.
+We remark that the paper \cite{[Sh]} gives, using theta functions again, some formulae for a similar action of elements in a symplectic generalization of $\Gamma_{0}(N)$ on such spaces (see Propositions 3b.1 and 3b.2 of that reference).
+In particular, if $\mathcal{O}$ is the ring of integers of a global field and $M$ is an $\mathcal{O}$-lattice (with a bilinear form taking values in the inverse different, say), determining the action of the subgroup $Mp_{2}(\mathcal{O})$ of the double cover of $Sp(M \times M)$ should be a feasible task (since again Eqs. \eqref{Wc=0} and \eqref{Wcinv} suffice).
 All this, however, is the suggested subject for future work.